Vanguard Health Care ETF (NYSEARCA:VHT) Shares Sold by Verus Capital Partners LLC

-Verus Capital Partners LLC decreased its holdings in shares of Vanguard Health Care ETF (NYSEARCA:VHT – Free Report) by 22.9% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 2,005 shares of the company’s stock after selling 595 shares during the period.
+Verus Capital Partners LLC lowered its stake in Vanguard Health Care ETF (NYSEARCA:VHT – Free Report) by 22.9% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,005 shares of the company’s stock after selling 595 shares during the quarter.
 Verus Capital Partners LLC’s holdings in Vanguard Health Care ETF were worth $491,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds also recently made changes to their positions in the business.
-Morgan Stanley grew its holdings in shares of Vanguard Health Care ETF by 12.3% in the 4th quarter.
-Morgan Stanley now owns 1,840,245 shares of the company’s stock worth $456,473,000 after acquiring an additional 201,763 shares during the last quarter.
-Bank of America Corp DE boosted its position in shares of Vanguard Health Care ETF by 7.7% in the 1st quarter.
-Bank of America Corp DE now owns 1,676,403 shares of the company’s stock valued at $399,755,000 after purchasing an additional 119,137 shares during the period.
-Moneta Group Investment Advisors LLC purchased a new position in Vanguard Health Care ETF in the 4th quarter worth about $398,176,000.
-Ameriprise Financial Inc. raised its position in Vanguard Health Care ETF by 6.4% during the first quarter.
-Ameriprise Financial Inc. now owns 641,202 shares of the company’s stock valued at $153,065,000 after buying an additional 38,755 shares during the period.
-Finally, Janney Montgomery Scott LLC lifted its stake in Vanguard Health Care ETF by 0.5% in the 2nd quarter.
-Janney Montgomery Scott LLC now owns 290,081 shares of the company’s stock worth $71,018,000 after acquiring an additional 1,482 shares in the last quarter.
+Several other institutional investors and hedge funds have also recently bought and sold shares of VHT.
+OLD Mission Capital LLC acquired a new stake in Vanguard Health Care ETF during the 4th quarter valued at $25,000.
+Grey Fox Wealth Advisors LLC acquired a new position in Vanguard Health Care ETF during the first quarter valued at $25,000.
+McIlrath & Eck LLC lifted its position in Vanguard Health Care ETF by 594.1% in the 1st quarter.
+McIlrath & Eck LLC now owns 118 shares of the company’s stock worth $28,000 after buying an additional 101 shares in the last quarter.
+Tortoise Investment Management LLC purchased a new position in Vanguard Health Care ETF in the first quarter valued at about $28,000.
+Finally, Ahrens Investment Partners LLC bought a new position in shares of Vanguard Health Care ETF in the 1st quarter valued at approximately $35,000.

 Vanguard Health Care ETF Profile